Riontuscano/Study-Freak/README.md

 Hello Rion & Glen here !!!!!!!!!!!!!
-Devloping a software to make manage collage material follow for more ^_^
+Devloping a software to make manage collage study material follow for more ^_^